-One dealer had never stocked a dump body.
-However, with dumps showing on their site because of the trade network, their Google Analytics provided by Work Truck Solutions showed that dumps were the third most searched body type on their site.
+One dealer had never stocked a dump truck.
+However, with dumps showing on their site because of the trade network, their Google Analytics provided by Work Truck Solutions showed dumps were the third most searched body type on their site.
 They went ahead and stocked a dump, and sold it.
 They stocked another, sold it, and in December they sold six.
-Now they always keep one in stock.
+Now they always keep one in stock, and often see a \$10,000 return on each.